ethereumclassic/ECIPs/_specs/ecip-restricted_chain_context_txs.md

 - `ineligibleMinerList`
 - `expiry`

 These contexts can be used in arbitrary combinations.
-Annotated context value combinations are referenced by an integer prefix on the annotation.
+Annotated context value combinations are referenced by a composite integer prefix on the annotation.

 ## Motivation